Part 2 of the saga of one team’s trip to the league championships north of the border

 More pats on the back were shared in the locker room as we stripped off our sweat-soaked jerseys and gear for the last time that season.
 Our equipment bags would be sealed until our arrival back home and the fermentation process that converts sweat into ammonia would begin.

 Dinner that night was at Pat and Mario’s, a short walk from the hotel but no small task with my injured and now-stiffened groin.
 As the waitress received our menu selections, she would acknowledge them with either “perfect” or “excellent.”
-Our hockey was less than perfect, but excellent certainly did justice to the description of that trip north of the border.
+Our adult hockey tournament may not have been perfect, but excellent certainly did justice to the description of that trip north of the border.

 Coming up next: “The Hall of Fame”